Return to On-site Working - Staff guidance

 Telling people about your test result

 If you develop symptoms, you may wish to alert the people with whom you have had close contact over the last 48 hours.
-You should tell them that you might have coronavirus but are waiting for a test result.
+You should tell them that you might have COVID-19 but are waiting for a test result.
 At this stage (until the test result is known), those people do not need to self-isolate, but they should take extra care in practising social distancing and good hygiene, like washing their hands regularly.
 They should also watch out for their own symptoms.

 You may want to write down your recent close contacts now so that you have them to hand if you test positive.